LucHermitte/local_vimrc/README.md

 ### Modelines
 Modelines are particularly limited:
 * We can't set variables (that tunes other (ft)plugins, like _"should the braces of the for-snippet be on a newline ?"_),
-* nor call function from them (I don't limit myself to coding standards, I also set the makefile to use depending on the current directory)
+* nor call functions from modelines (I don't limit myself to coding standards, I also set the makefile to use depending on the current directory)
 * Modelines aren't [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 With modelines, a setting needs to be repeated in every file, if there are too many things to set or tunings to change, it will quickly become difficult to maintain, moreover, it will require the use of a [template-expander plugin](http://vim.wikia.com/wiki/Category:Automated_Text_Insertion) (which you should consider if you have several vimmers in your project).
 * Not every one uses Vim to develop.
 I don't want to be bothered by other people editor settings, why should I parasite theirs with modelines ?